$75 Find Cheap Flights from Massachusetts to District of Columbia

 • How many cities have direct flights to District of Columbia?

-From Massachusetts, there are direct flights to District of Columbia from 4 cities.
-The city with the most direct flights is Boston, with 559 direct flights each week.
+From Massachusetts, there are direct flights to District of Columbia from 1 city.
+This city is Boston and there are 878 direct flights each week.

 • How many direct flights to District of Columbia are there each day?